 - daily stand-ups – each morning everyone in the ODI team gets together (in-person or via Google Hangout) to share daily priorities or key news.

 These tools could be used in a different way to progress from a shared to an open approach.
-For example, ODI Node group calls could be streamed or broadcasted publicly, widening the potential number of people that can engage.
+For example, ODI Node network calls could be streamed or broadcasted publicly, widening the potential number of people engaged.
 We could also open up access to our daily stand up so that anyone can join and hear what the team is up to.

 Knowledge for everyone

 These tools and processes enable people to access, use and share knowledge and expertise with one another, though a greater challenge can be encouraging individuals to actually do this.

 People must see the personal benefits of working collaboratively, and operating openly, for them to do so.
 Many people still have fears of working in this way – of being exposed to judgement or of losing their value by offering it to others.